nilsmagnus/wsdl2java/README.md

     }

-Example of retaining the generated sources on clean:
+Example of deleting the generated sources on clean:

     wsdl2javaExt {
-        deleteGeneratedSourcesOnClean = false
+        deleteGeneratedSourcesOnClean = true
     }